Pakistani missile research and development programme: Tactical missile development

-The Hatf-I (English tr.: "Target") was the first project developed under this program in 1987.
+The Hatf-I (English tr.: "Target") was the first project developed under this programme in 1987.
 Deployed by the Pakistan Army, the Hatf-I is a short-ranged ballistic missile system developed by SUPARCO.
-The system was seen as direct competition with India’s Prithvi system.
+The system was seen as direct competition with India's Prithvi system.

-Despite claims of success by the Pakistani administration, the Pakistani military admitted that the missile system’s inaccuracy led to the program’s shelving until 2000 when it finally entered military service.
-Western assessments believed this system to be influenced directly by American and French space rockets studied by SUPARCO as part of its original civilian space program.
+Despite claims of success by the Pakistani administration, the Pakistani military admitted that the missile system's inaccuracy led to the programme's shelving until 2000 when it finally entered military service.
+Western assessments believed this system to be influenced directly by American and French space rockets studied by SUPARCO as part of its original civilian space programme.

 Lessons and experiences gained from the Hatf-I eventually led to the design and development of the Nasr in 2011, which is widely believed to be a delivery system for small tactical nuclear weapons.
 The short-ranged system is exclusively designed and deployed for the Pakistan Army.